tegola-hubs/tegola-hubs.github.com/_posts/2013-01-03-rerouting.md

 But after a little while, some of the users were complaining about intermittent problems, some sites not loading or loading very slowly, without any strong pattern.
 As well, there were complaints that people couldn't send email.
 This last was easy to diagnose.
-The router at Informatics is behind the departmental firewall that restricts which hosts can be connected to for sending mail.
+The router is behind a packet filtering router that restricts which hosts can be connected to for sending mail.
 Usually this makes some sense, the restriction is intended to prevent computers infected by virii from sending spam.
 But in this case it was preventing legitimate